 - (P) Provisional Licensee means an individual practicing law within the Supervised Practice Portfolio Examination Program. - (Q) PLF means the Oregon State Bar Professional Liability Fund. - (R) Portfolio means either a Halfway Portfolio, Interim Portfolio, or Final Portfolio, as described in Rules 7.1 7.2 and 8.1. - (S) Program means the Supervised Practice Portfolio Examination Program established by these rules. - (T) Program Manager means the individual appointed by the Board to supervise the Supervised Practice Portfolio Examination Program.
 If the Board does not appoint a Program Manager, then the default Program Manager shall be Regulatory Counsel. - (U) Regulatory Counsel means Regulatory Counsel to the Oregon State Bar. - (V) Rules for Admission or RFA means the Rules for Admission of Attorneys published by the Oregon Supreme Court (Jan.
-1, 2023) with any subsequent amendments. - (W) Supervising Attorney means (1) an individual who has committed to supervising a Provisional Licensee under Rules 2.4 2.5; or (2) an active member of the Oregon State Bar to whom the Supervising Attorney has delegated responsibility under Rule 5.4. - (X) SPPE means the Supervised Practice Portfolio Examination Program established by these rules. - 1.3 Regulatory Authority.
+1, 2023) with any subsequent amendments. - (W) Satisfactorily Completes means the applicant earned a passing grade in a law school course, whether that course was taken during law school or after graduation. - (X) Supervising Attorney means (1) an individual who has committed to supervising a Provisional Licensee under Rules 2.4 - 2.5; or (2) an active member of the Oregon State Bar to whom the Supervising Attorney has delegated responsibility under Rule 5.4. - (Y) SPPE means the Supervised Practice Portfolio Examination Program established by these rules.

+1.3 Regulatory Authority.
 The Oregon Supreme Court delegates to the Oregon State Bar the administrative authority to oversee the Supervised Practice Portfolio Examination Program and all Program-related activities, so long as the Program and related activities are in accordance with SCO No. , and these rules.